LeonData/GettingAndCleaningData_Project/CodeBook.md

 ## How is data organized in tidy.txt file? ##

-The file contains means of measurements of data (which in trun was means and standard deviations of some body movements measurements) for 30 subjects (participants) identified by numbers 1 through 30 that performed 6 types of the following activities:
+The file contains means of measurements of data (which in turn were means and standard deviations of some body movements measurements) for 30 subjects (participants) identified by numbers 1 through 30 that performed 6 types of the following activities:
     - WALKING
     - WALKING_UPSTAIRS
     - WALKING_DOWNSTAIRS